 — Marcus Aurelius

 Everything in the world grows, blooms and returns to its roots.
-To return to one’s roots is to enter a state of tranquility in harmony with nature.
-To be in harmony with nature is to be eternal; therefore, the destruction of the body does not in itself pose any danger.
+To return to one’s roots means tranquility in harmony with nature.
+Harmony with nature means eternity; therefore the destruction of the body does not in itself pose any danger.

 — Laozi